1983 – 1989 | Humble beginnings, big dreams

 February – after almost 15 months of development the FIRE-2H is officially released.

-4th February – Article about Geocoustics™ posted in SmartPlanet
+MEDIA - 4th February – Article about Geocoustics™ posted in SmartPlanet

 February – As Julie and Matthew now strongly believe in the many benefits of bio-energy Arvus Group invests in NZ Bio-Energy Solutions and becomes a strategic partner.